Tangled Webs: Knitting for espionage During Times of Conflict

 Phyllis Latour Doyle

 Phyllis Latour Doyle was a British secret agent during World War II.
 She spent her time in service knitting as a cover, passing code in secret.
-But her journey was more than a walk in the park.
-She parachuted into occupied Normandy in 1944.
-Once there, she would ride about on a bike, flirting with German soldiers and covertly collecting intelligence.
-Then, she would take to her needlework, etching what she learned into fabric for recipients in morse code.
+But her journey was more than fiddling on a porch at home.
+She parachuted into occupied Normandy in 1944, and once there, spent her days riding about on a bike, flirting with German soldiers, and covertly collecting intelligence.
+At day's end, Doyle would take to her needlework, etching what she learned into fabric.

 Elizabeth Bentley